ASHFORD DISTRICT

 The pub is said to possess a secret underground passage leading to the parish church next door, though its exact location remains uncertain.

-The Chequers served as the hub of the community; livestock—both live and dead—was auctioned and sold there, as well as land and houses.
+The Chequers served as the hub of the community; livestock—both live and dead—was auctioned there, as were land and houses.
 Payments between creditors and debtors were managed at the pub, and the landlords organised community gatherings and entertainment events.

 In 1841, it was available for lease from Sutton Brewery and boasted chaise houses, stables, lodges, a large malt house, and a storehouse, along with several plots of valuable garden and arable land, let to a respectable and punctual tenant.
-However, in 1842, it was put up for auction, advertised with only a small plot of land and stables rather than a storehouse.
+However, in 1842, it was put up for auction, advertised as having only a small plot of land and stables, rather than a storehouse.

 **PARANORMAL ACTIVITY**